dfamonteiro/blog/blog/content/posts/f1nigami.md

 Filtering the last column of the table so that `scorigami` equals 1 will return every time a team scored a hauls of points never before seen in that team's history - a scorigami! ([html](/charts/scorigami.html), [csv](/charts/scorigami.csv))

 {{< scroll-table "static/charts/scorigami-embed.html" >}}

+## Visualizing our scorigamis

+Having our data on a table is nice and all, but the real fun in tracking these scorigamis lies in creating interesting data visualizations for them!